patrickhener/goshs/README.md

 * Read-Only and Upload-Only mode
 * Silent mode (no webserver output)
 * Retrieve json on cli
-* Drop user privileges before execution
+* Drop user privileges before execution (Unix only)
   * Example: Run on port 80, but process is "www-data"

 # Installation